seapagan/fastapi-template/docs/usage/configuration/environment.md

 Database setup and JWT Secret Key.
 See the `.env.example` file for how to use.

 !!! info
-    The Database and User must already exist in your Postgres database!
+    The Database (and test database if you are running the tests) and User must already exist in your Postgres database!

     **Note that if you are using the [Docker](../../development/docker.md) container, this is done automatically.**